Join the Pen to Paper Challenge

 The first ever Sydney Story Factory Pen to Paper Challenge happened in September 2016.
 Our awesome community of writers raised an amazing $34,000 to keep the ideas flowing and the creativity pumping in our creative writing workshops for hundreds more marginalised young people.

-After its amazing first outing, the Pen to Paper Challenge will run again in April 2018.
-Check back in early 2018 for more info on how you can be involved.
+After its amazing first outing, we're planning to run the Pen to Paper Challenge again in May 2019.
+Check back in early 2019 for more info on how you can be involved.

 Read on to find out about The Pen to Paper Challenge 2016.

 It's like a fun run for those who'd rather write than run.
 For one month writers of all ages and varieties are committing to putting their heads down, their pens to paper, and their fingers to their keyboards to raise money for the Sydney Story Factory.

 This might mean keeping a creative journal for a month, writing Chapter 10 of your long-neglected novel, six new poems, a complete and proper short story, the next scene of your script, 1,000 words a day on that tricky article, or something entirely different - what matters is that you challenge yourself to just sit down and WRITE.

 All participating writers sign up online at Everyday Hero.
 Only you know how long your writing project needs.
 And we'd love you to join us.

 Simply enter your details and create your profile.
 Be sure to tell everyone your writing goal ("My Writing Goal for the Pen to Paper Challenge is.... ") and why you're supporting the Sydney Story Factory.

 Then let the world know what you’ll be up to this September - email or post your link so that others can sponsor your efforts.
 You don't need to collect the money: Everyday Hero does this for you.